jcavera/subjective_time/README.md

 The python code is rough (this was my 2020, I-need-to-learn-python project) but should be sufficiently documented.
 For any future implementation, I want to use the same common set of data files.
 Do NOT mess with the format of the data files.
 They're pretty sensitive to modification.

+For a better explanation of the project, refer to the /data/attrib.txt file.